tory24/100Days-of-code/100-Second.md

 ### Day 19 February 9, 2021
 **Today's Progress**: Set up Wordpress through AWS Lightsail, did some FCC Challenges, and worked on learning some more advanced CSS.

 **Thoughts**: Finally took the time to learn how to set up a Wordpress site, decided to go through Lightsail, is simple and easy.
 But I havent fully learnt how to customise a site properly through Wordpress, I'm finding the tool to be a bit clunky, but keen to give it another go tomorrow, to see what I can make.
+Did a few FCC Challenges and fixed up my timer a bit, added some colour.

-**Link(s) to Work**:
+**Link(s) to Work**: TBC

-**Time**:
+**Time**: 4 hours

 ### Day 18 February 8, 2021